Efter-26/Problem_Solving_with_Java/README.md

 # Problem-Solving-With-JAVA
 ## Project Overview
-### This project is a collection of 12 basic Java programs that demonstrate various problem-solving techniques.
+### This project is a collection of some basic Java programs that demonstrate various problem-solving techniques.
 Below is an overview of each problem and its solution.
 ---

 ## Tools and Environment